See our new Tenant Resource Guide for assistance on foreclosures.

 - After 5 or 30 days (depending on the notice), take your returned copy of the notice showing how it was served to the General District Court Civil Division and request an Unlawful Detainer be issued to the Sheriff's Office for service on the tenant.
 A Court date is set usually between 14 and 30 days from the date of issue.

-- On the court date, if judgment is in the landlord's favor, a Writ of Possession will be issued to the Sheriff's Office for service.
+- On the court date, if judgment is in the landlord's favor, a Writ of Eviction will be issued to the Sheriff's Office for service.
 Typically 10 calendar days are allowed after the Court date to provide the tenant time to appeal.
 Even if the Judge grants immediate possession, it still takes some time for the paperwork to be processed by the clerk's office and received at the Sheriff's Office.

 - The Deputy Sheriff will schedule an eviction date/time with the landlord.